lsst-dm/dmtn-163/index.rst

 Data encryption at rest
 -----------------------

-Following data transfer from the telescope and Prompt Processing at the USDF, raw images will be stored and processed unencrypted and made available to authenticated data rights holders through the Rubin Science Platform.
+Following data transfer from the telescope and Prompt Processing at the USDF, raw images will be stored and processed unencrypted and later made available to authenticated data rights holders through the Rubin Science Platform.
 Encryption of those images at rest is not necessary because:

 - Encryption at rest primarily protects against improper handling and disposal of physical storage devices, and secondarily against theft of computing equipment.